Aerial view of Kota Beach in Bantayan Island of Cebu

 Currency Exchange and ATMs

-All airport terminals have money changers open 24/7 in both the arrivals and departure areas.
-There are ATMs as well that accept foreign-issued cards though fees may apply.
-Read our guide about money exchange in the Philippines.
+Each airport terminal offers 24/7 money changers available in both arrival and departure areas.
+ATMs that accept foreign-issued cards are also accessible, though keep in mind that transaction fees may apply.
+For more details, refer to this comprehensive guide on money exchange in the Philippines.

 Source: https://currencyrate.today/converter-widget